 A crowd of more than 500 people gather to hear Ian Jukes, with those wait-listed eagerly hoping for a spot.
 Jukes screams out to the audience, “my job is not to educate you, my job to irritate you.
-And, this he does!
+And this he does!
 In his own inimitable fashion, he conveys a provocative message, “Technology is changing the world.”

 It’s not just changing the way that we work or do business, “It’s changing the very way that we think.
 It’s changing our brains.”
 These changes are fundamental and profound, all the way down to the synaptic level.
 Citing the neuroscience research, Jukes proffers compelling evidence that the teenage mind is not working like our own (we knew this before we met Jukes, didn’t we?) 🙂

 But it’s not all attributable to raging hormones.
 Today’s teenage brain looks different than the teenage brains of our generation.
 “We are immigrants”, he tells us, not truly denizens of the technology world.
 Our students have had a very different history of neuronal inputs than their predecessors.
-Their exposure to extended, repetitive visual stimuli eclipses anyone of our generation save artists.
-Spending thousands of hours in the visual world of Wii’s Xboxes, gaming, and the Internet has permanently altered their brains.
+Their exposure to extended, repetitive visual stimuli eclipses anyone of our generation, save artists.
+Spending thousands of hours in the visual world of Wii’s, Xboxes, gaming, and the internet has permanently altered their brains.

 He reminds us: What we do affects our brain development.
 Just as the brains of artists, mathematicians, and musicians are more finely developed in those areas used in their vocations, so too, are the minds of gamers more finely honed.
-Specifically, after years of devotion to visual technology, the visual cortexes of teenagers look very different from those of the 40- and 50-something crowds.
+Specifically, after years of devotion to visual technology, the visual cortexes of teenagers look very different from those of the 40- and 50-something crowd.

 Technology is here to stay, Jukes tells us.
 If we ignore it, our students will leave us behind.
 School leaders will go the way of the buggy whip maker.
 Kids will devote themselves to technology and we should be following them NOT expecting them to follow us.